hafizulwanandaputra/hwpweb-admin-template/README.md

 2. Run `php spark serve` or `php spark serve --port 8081`.
 Replace `8081` with the desired port number.
 3. Open the browser's development tools to check manifest information and service worker status.
 4. If the configuration meets the PWA requirement, you can install the PWA.
 You can launch it from applications menu or list.
 Don't forget to run `php spark serve` (or `php spark serve --port 8081` if you use different port) before launching an application.
-5. For production use in hosting (not using `localhost`), you must use HTTPS.
+5. If not using `localhost` served using or not using `php spark serve` such as your server's domain or IP address, you must use HTTPS.

 > [!WARNING]
 >